 Subscribe to the Leading With Nice daily flash briefing on Amazon Alexa

 I’ll do a little pitch for one.
-Now I love the seven habits for highly effective teams that’s written by Steven Covey’s son.
+Now I love the Seven Habits For Highly Effective Teams that’s written by Steven Covey’s son.
 And it just is basically a more fun to read version of the seven habits of highly effective people going through this book.
-There’s a workbook as well, uh, with you and your kids, or maybe a young person you’re mentoring is a really great way to establish some framework for leadership.
+There’s a workbook as well, with you and your kids, or maybe a young person you’re mentoring is a really great way to establish some framework for leadership.
 Now I’m not saying that that will make them a definite leader, but it will give them the framework for self leadership leading from the second chair or being at the head of the tribe.
 So your action item for this week is to check out some resources you could use to influence young people in your life.
-For more on this topic, visit a leading with nice.com where we want to help you inspire others, build loyalty, and get results taught to you in tomorrow.
+For more on this topic, visit a leadingwithnice.com where we want to help you inspire others, build loyalty, and get results.
+Talk to you again tomorrow.